rvflash/awql/README.md

 ## Features

+* Auto-refreshed the Google access token.
+2 ways for this, the classic with the Google oauth2 services and the second, by calling a web service of your choice
 * Save results in CSV files.
 * Caching datas in order to do not request Google Adwords services with queries already fetch in the day.
 This feature can be enable with option `-c`.
 * Add following SQL methods to AWQL grammar: `LIMIT` and `ORDER BY` in `SELECT` queries, `DESC` and `SHOW TABLES [LIKE|WITH]`.